top of page

 Contacting me

-If you have any administrative questions related to your PhD application, such as about your eligibility for funding, your English language test scores, or how to complete the official application, or if you would like to check the status of your formal application after submitting it, then please contact our PhD administrator, Dr. Amani El-Kholy, at a.o.el-kholy@imperial.ac.uk.
+If you have any administrative questions related to your PhD application, such as about your eligibility for funding, your English language test scores, or how to complete the official application, or if you would like to check the status of your official application after submitting it, then please contact our PhD administrator, Dr. Amani El-Kholy, at a.o.el-kholy@imperial.ac.uk.

 Thank you for reading, and I look forward to hearing from you!